 For the purpose of this release, the census metropolitan area of Ottawa–Gatineau (Ontario/Quebec) is divided into two areas: the Ottawa part and the Gatineau part.

-Investment in industrial projects totalled $1.2 billion in the fourth quarter, unchanged from the previous quarter as gains in sixth provinces were offset by declines in the others.
+Investment in industrial projects totalled $1.1 billion in the fourth quarter, edging up 0.4% from the previous quarter and 9.4% higher than the same quarter of 2009.

 Available on CANSIM: table 026-0016.

 Definitions, data sources and methods: survey number 5014.

 More detailed data on investment in non-residential building construction are also available in free tables online from the Key resource module of our website under Summary tables.